-I like the title as Mrs. C8j is a former ballerina, so any time I can figure to use a ballet term I get extra points (one day I will figure out how to put Benesh Movement Notation in a post).
+I like the title as Mrs. C8j is a former ballerina, so any time I can figure out to use a ballet term, I get extra points.
+One day, I will figure out how to put Benesh Movement Notation in an article.
 What does Grand Jeté from RRSP to TFSA have to do with dancing?
 Nothing as you will see, but it is still a fun title.

 What could I possibly mean by this odd title?
-For a long time folks have talked about how to deal with RRSP tax refunds (if you get them, some folks simply have that built into their taxation deductions, so they enjoy their refund all year round), and this is another interesting idea, that I am sure many folks are already using, but I will see if I can sum it up.
+For a long time, folks have talked about how to deal with RRSP tax refunds, if you get them.
+Some folks have that built into their taxation deductions, so they enjoy their rebate all year round.
+This is another exciting idea that I am sure many folks are already using.
+Still, I will see if I can sum it up.

-My first assumption is that you are out of debt or have not much left on your mortgage (and thus nearly out of debt), if you have debt to pay off, please refer to the RRSP to Debt Pas De Deux method, where you substitute the word Pay Debt for Put Money in TFSA in my method.
+My first assumption is that you are out of debt or have not much left on your mortgage ..
+If you have a debt to pay off, please refer to the RRSP to Debt Pas De Deux method.
+That is where you substitute the word Pay Debt for Put Money in TFSA in my process.

-The Grand Jeté is simply done, but let me wander through the steps for you in case you are unsure.
+The Grand Jeté is done, but let me wander through the steps for you if you are unsure.

 - You have extra money that you wish to save for your retirement future (and good on you for thinking of this).
-Let us say the amount is $5000 (you got an Atta Person Bonus from work).
+Let us say the amount is $5000 (you got a Bonus from work).